-In this article, we explained what carbon accounting is: the way an organization keeps track of how much greenhouse gas it emits.
+In an earlier article, we explained what carbon accounting is: the way an organization keeps track of how much greenhouse gas it emits.

 Similar to financial accounting, carbon accounting quantifies the impact of an organization’s business activities.
 But instead of financial impact, carbon accounting measures climate impact.

 Carbon accounting enables businesses to reduce their greenhouse gas emissions, and, as such, it’s one of the most important tools we have for fighting climate change and keeping the planet livable for future generations.
 It’s also become a source of competitive advantage for businesses who use it, helping them validate their sustainability work and thus attract customers, investors, and employees.

 But for as essential as carbon accounting has become to modern business, it might not exist if it weren’t for the cleverness of a merchant in 13th century Italy.
 Here’s a brief history of carbon accounting, beginning with that Italian merchant and finishing with today’s entrepreneurs.

 The Florentine merchant Amatino Manucci uses double-entry bookkeeping to record his firm’s debits and credits.
 This is the first recorded usage of double-entry bookkeeping, an accounting method that would become the core of modern financial accounting due to its accuracy.
 Financial accounting is the model on which carbon accounting is based.